florent-haffner/inception-pretroleum-analysis/README.md

 # Inception Petroleum Analysis
 This repository shows the code used in the publication "Inception for Petroleum Analysis" for cetane number prediction.

-The preprint is currently under peer evaluation at Fuel (Elsevier).

 ## The IPA Deep CNN architecture

 ![The IPA architecture](Architecture_IPA___PlotNeuralNet.jpg)